 HubSpot lists 7 steps for creating a content marketing strategy that cover everything between defining your marketing goals to publishing your content.
 If you’re caught up on these basics, then take a moment to read their post before continuing here.

-Okay, now that you know the fundamentals of a strong inbound strategy, we can finally talk about the fun stuff – growth hacks for companies in the B2B industry!
+Okay, now that you know the fundamentals of a strong inbound strategy, we can finally talk about the fun stuff – growth hacks for enterprise-level companies!

 Creating your content strategy and publishing content are an amazing start, but growth hacks are critical because capturing your audience’s attention and converting them from readers into leads is tough -- especially when you consider all of the competing content that online audiences are presented with every second, of every day.